cleanerspam/mergeaudio/README.md

 You can use any extension video or audio that is supported by ffmpeg , just you will have to change .mp4 with your video extension in line 5 of script

 for using audio other than aac you will have to replace .aac in line 9 with your audio file extension .

-#tags batch replace audio , add audio to video , replace audio in whole folder
+#tags batch replace audio , add audio to video , replace audio in whole folder , add .aac file to .mp4 file